kirbysayshi/js13k-2020/README.md

 Drew a background grid so you can actually tell that the camera / paddle is moving, and not the target / signal.
 Eventually I'll make this a generated starfield or something.

 There are level obstacles (Edges)!
 And the bouncing is looking great (and handles bullets), too!
 I'll need to use this same method for the paddle.

+Took time to attempt to choose some colors, and make some mockups in Figma.
+I am so bad at design.

+## 2020-09-06

+Spent more time in Figma, but might just use a two color solution since I'm so bad at colors.
+And probably use simple shapes for the target and signal.

+Text rendering is still fairly broken and inconsistent on canvas.
+Font are hard, for sure, but the bounding boxes are just off by 1 or two pixels too.
+I forgot that canvas font rendering at 0,0 is the baseline, not the top bounding box.
+So it's very hard to place text accurately.

+Added the end game summary screen.
+Needs more polish, but it's there!
+All mission/levels have a total time.